heritage-happenings/heritage-happenings.github.io/pages/21-Questions-for-Seniors.md

 _The wording of each question needs further definition and clarifying of the meaning.
 The bullets with aspects to consider need further augmenting and completing.
 The mission is to have the greatest coverage with the fewest questions._

-## Location, Place, Premise ~ the physical, the what's there
+## Location, Place, Premise ~ the physical, the what's there, the where

 1. Do you like the country, state and municipality?
 	* Consider the culture, politics, infrastructure, friends and family